Dabbling in Jet Lag

 - Toulouse is best for expats who want good weather, access to the mountains, and a big city atmosphere.

 - Toulouse is not for expats who want to live in a more central location.

 As the capital of France, Paris is one of the most popular destinations in the world.
 And if you’re looking to live in a big city, then Paris has you covered.
 It has a lot to offer in terms of culture, food, and entertainment.
 There are also plenty of parks and gardens where you can escape the hustle and bustle of the city.
 And let’s be honest, Paris in summer can’t be beat!

-In general, Paris is a very cosmopolitan city.
-You’ll always find someone who speaks your language and shares your interests, so you’ll never feel out of place.
-But the biggest advantage to living in Paris is the convenience.
+In general, it’s a very cosmopolitan city.
+You’ll always find someone who speaks your language in Paris and shares your interests, so you’ll never feel out of place.
+But the biggest advantage of living here is the public transport.
 It’s well-connected, easy to get around, and is home to two major international airports.

 That being said, it is a stressful city.
 The pace of life is fast and there’s always something going on.
 Not only that but the pollution can be, at times, unbearable, especially during the summer.
 On more than one occasion, I developed a cough from the intense smog.
 Then, of course, there’s the bureaucracy.
 It’s the worst in France.
 You’ll spend more time dealing with the administration in Paris than in any other city on this list.
 But if you have the patience and the money to live in Paris, the pros of living in Paris definitely outweigh the cons.

 Useful Tip: Paris is one of the best cities in France for American expats.
 There’s a strong welcoming community that will help you get settled and adjusted to your new life.

 Cost of living for a single person per month in Paris (excludes rent): €947.80